haegardev/libnfdump/README.md

 libnfdump - library to natively access netflow records stored by nfcapd

 The program nfreader of nfdump-1.6.2 has been mutated to a library.
+The goal is to access directly from external programs to the master_record_t structure without having to pass through standard output and standard input or other temporary files.

 Building libnfdump
 ==================